Step 1: Pick a method, add products

 If you prefer a reconciliation worksheet, bulk upload spreadsheet, or Barcode

 Scanner mobile app, you'll simply start counting since all the products will be at your fingertips.
 For a more in-depth rundown on each of the Tools for Inventory Counts, please check out this article:

-Depending on the method you choose, it is possible to divide and conquer, but you'll want to make sure you have a process in place so you aren't entering partial counts, or overwriting a co-worker's progress.
+Depending on your chosen method, it is possible to divide and conquer, but you'll want to ensure you have a process in place so you aren't entering partial counts or overwriting a co-worker's progress.

 Step 2: Start counting

 If you're using Stocktakes and have an external barcode scanner, you can start scanning.
 Each scan will count as a +1 to the respective product scanned.

 If you don't have a scanner for your Stocktakes or are going off the reconciliation worksheet/bulk upload spreadsheets, you can start manually counting products.

 Depending on the size, how your inventory is arranged, and how many counters you have, there are other different ways to attack an Inventory Count.
 One preferred option is printing multiple physical copies of the counting method you selected (Stocktakes, bulk upload, or reconciliation worksheet).
 You can divvy up the pages to employees and start counting.
 It helps to have one master copy where all the counts will be tallied or consolidated before submission.

 Again, there are many different options, so don't hesitate to get creative or ask us!